Classification Auto-Encoder based Detector against Diverse Data Poisoning Attacks: Background and Related Work

 \subsection{Defense against Poisoning Attacks}

 \textbf{Outlier Detectors}.
 Outlier detection methods are common to defend poisoning attacks.
-These methods are based on the fact that poisoned data deviates from normal points or underlying data generation mechanism. \cite{paudice2018detection} suggests distanced-based outlier detection methods to mitigate the effect of optimal attacks, assuming they have access to a trusted dataset to train the outlier detector. \cite{steinhardt2017certified} uses a centroid-based outlier detector and estimates a data-dependent upper-bound on the objective loss for poisoning attacks, offering a certified defense.
-Outliers also can be detected by clustering based methods \cite{shen2016auror}. \cite{laishram2016curie} consider clustering in the combination of feature and label space to defend against optimal attacks and showed that the poisoned points are more separated from the rest of their cluster compared to using features alone.
+These methods are based on the fact that poisoned data deviates from normal points or underlying data generation mechanism. \cite{paudice2018detection} suggests distanced-based outlier detection methods to mitigate the effect of optimal attacks, assuming they have access to a trusted dataset to train the outlier detector. \cite{steinhardt2017certified} uses a centroid-based outlier detector and estimates a data-dependent upper-bound on the objective loss for poisoning attacks, offering a certified defense. \cite{chen2021pois} benefits from combining Generative Adversarial Network (GAN) based models, namely cGAN and WGAN-GP, to create augmented clean samples from a trusted dataset and mimic the original model.
+It then compares the training data against a threshold calculated by the augmented clean data to detect the poisoned samples.
+Outliers can also be detected by clustering based methods \cite{shen2016auror}. \cite{laishram2016curie} considers clustering in the combination of feature and label space to defend against optimal attacks and showed that the poisoned points are more separated from the rest of their cluster compared to using features alone.
 K-nearest neighbor algorithm is proposed to combat flipping attacks \cite{paudice2018label}.
 They assume samples close together share a common label; otherwise, the sample's label is highly likely flipped.

 As we discussed, the existing outlier detection based methods have several limitations.
 They typically focus on one type of attacks and rely on purely clean data to train the detector and a threshold to determine outliers and hence are not very effective or robust.
+Furthermore, a recent work \cite{koh2021stronger} considers a new attack method that generates adjacent poisoned samples.
+In this case, proximity-based outlier detection algorithms such as K-nearest neighbor fail to recognize poisoned data.\\